codedbyseosy/app-2-Project-Showcase-Website/README.md

 # What is this project?

-This is a web app  to showcase a Python project.
+This is a web app  to showcase my Python projects.

 ## Web developments